Frequently Asked Questions

 What makes a good plasma cutter?

 Cut Quality.
 The cut quality is how clean and smooth the finished cut is.
-The best plasma cutters have a high cut quality, so cuts will appear sharp and clean and won't require you to spend time cleaning it up to have a smooth appearance.
+The best plasma cutters have a high cut quality, so cuts will appear sharp and clean and won't require you to clean them up to have a smooth appearance.

 -